Convert Bank of America Statement to Excel, CSV, and QBO

 Financial DocumentsBank StatementsExcelQuickBooksBank of AmericaPDF conversionaccounting data import

 Bank of America is one of the largest financial institutions in the United States, serving roughly 69 million consumer and small business clients.
 Among them, 58 million verified digital users logged into their accounts a combined 14.3 billion times in 2024, according to Bank of America's digital banking statistics.
-With a user base that size, the need to convert a Bank of America statement to Excel, CSV, or QBO is a recurring task for anyone handling bookkeeping, account reconciliation, or tax preparation.
+With a user base that size, converting a Bank of America statement to Excel, CSV, or QBO is a routine task for anyone handling bookkeeping, reconciliation, or tax prep.

 The good news: Bank of America provides native options that cover many common scenarios.
 Through Online Banking and CashPro, you can download transaction history as CSV files going back approximately 18 months.
 The bank also supports direct bank feeds to QuickBooks, Xero, and other major accounting platforms, which means recent transactions can flow into your books without any file conversion at all.